Jumaruba/jtimesched/docs/05_assignment/05_assignment.md

 - `oldSecondsOverall`: original value of `secondsOverall` before calling `adjustSecondsToday`;
 - `expectedSecondsToday`: the expected value of `secondsToday` after calling `adjustSecondsToday`;
 - `expectedSecondsOverall`: the expected value of `secondsOverall` after calling `adjustSecondsToday`;
-We used `olSecondsToday` and `oldSecondsOverall` to set the initial values of the respective variables of the project.
-After that, we call the function `adjustSecondsToday`.
+The parameters `oldSecondsToday` and `oldSecondsOverall` are used to set the initial values of the respective variables of the project.
+After that, the function `adjustSecondsToday` is called.
 We then assert that the values of `secondsOverall` and `secondsToday` are changed according to the input.

 **Inputs**:
 - Case 1 - `secondsToday` < 0:
   - `secondsToday`: -2;
   - `olSecondsToday`: 10;